 What to do?

 There are other ways (albeit more laborious) to deconstruct premature cognitive commitment.
-From my own experience of leading team-planning workshops I have learned that the twin pressures of a cascade of corroborative information and gentle peer pressure can help most people handle evidence that conflicts with their beliefs in a rational and grown-up way.
+From my own experience of leading team-based business improvement planning workshops I have learned that the twin pressures of a cascade of corroborative information and gentle peer pressure can help most people handle evidence that conflicts with their beliefs in a rational and grown-up way.